Category: Business

 Psychotherapist Aimee Moran came up with five ways that you can help yourself when you are feeling completely out of control of a situation.

-- Determine what you can control.
+1. Determine what you can control.

 Last week I had multiple things happen, one after the other that cost me money, time, and aggravation.
 I had a leak in my bed-and-breakfast that caused not only my kitchen walls to be damaged, but also my bed-and-breakfast suite and the closet.
 This resulted in a lot of painting and patching.
-I could control the painting and patching, but I couldn’t control the leak - Identify your fears.
+I could control the painting and patching, but I couldn’t control the leak

 Often times when we are feeling insecure it brings up a lot of old things that we believe about ourselves, things that are incorrect that come from an unhealthy perspective.
 Sometimes we as adults spend years and years refocusing our fears into something more healthy.
-Identify what that thing is that you are afraid of and deal with the head trash before it takes over. - Concentrate on your influence.
+Identify what that thing is that you are afraid of and deal with the head trash before it takes over.

-Concentrate on the things that you can change about the situation. - Look for unhealthy coping skills in your own life.
+Concentrate on the things that you can change about the situation.

 When someone is feeling stressed out, one person might run to the fridge, another person might open up that bottle of wine on a Thursday night, for somebody else it might be binge-watching Netflix on a Saturday.
 Whatever it is for you, determine what that thing is.
 If it is an unhealthy coping skill, even if it’s not killing, you determine if it’s really healthy or not.
-If you’re not sure, talk to someone in your life who loves and cares about you and is going to be honest. - Develop healthy affirmations.
+If you’re not sure, talk to someone in your life who loves and cares about you and is going to be honest.

 Be kind to yourself.
 Sometimes stuff just happens; don’t beat yourself up about it, especially if you can’t fix it or it isn’t your problem in the first place.
 For example, last week when the kitchen wall was a disaster, I had to use this methodology myself by looking at that wall and saying I just painted that wall; it looks way better than it did a week ago when there was no leak.